 As one of the world’s leading academic institutions, the University of Cambridge has an illustrious history.
 Founded in 1209, it has shaped generations of politicians, academics and business leaders, as well as royalty, ever since.

 Not surprisingly, the university’s estate includes a great deal of historic buildings, some of which date back hundreds of years.
 Many are built out of limestone, yet over the decades have inevitably been sullied by the traffic fumes and other pollutants associated with modern life, and are long overdue a good clean.

-Back in 2015, the university decided it was time to act, starting with the Gibbs’ building, which is a Grade I Listed structure and the second-oldest building in King’s College.
+Back in 2015, the University of Cambridge decided it was time to act, starting with the Gibbs’ building, which is a Grade I Listed structure and the second-oldest building in King’s College.
 Working on such a prominent landmark was not going to be easy, though.
 The cleaning needed to be carried out during a holiday period when the university was less busy and done without the use of scaffolding, to preserve both access to the property and its aesthetics.

 After consulting Historic England and other conservationists, the King’s team decided to use specialist cleaning firm Thomann-Hanry®, which has a track record of success on other prominent buildings, among them the Bank of England and Ritz hotel in London, using its façade gommage® technique.

 The system uses compressed air to blow a fine powder on to a building – including its unique stonework features – to gently lift and remove dirt and can be done using specially built access equipment, rather than unsightly scaffolding.

 “There are other techniques that have been around for years, but the gommage® system is the least invasive, and that’s why we chose it,” says Adam Gardner, deputy clerk of works at King’s College.